By Shanon Roberts, on 4 April 2023

 - International partnerships/joint ventures

 Launching a global operation can be simple or extremely complicated.
-Consider a US business expanding into Canada versus expanding into Romania, for example.
+Consider a US business expanding into Canada versus expanding into the EU, for example.
 There are much wider cultural and linguistic differences, time and distance considerations, as well as wider differences in economic structures and regulations.

 Fundamentals of International Marketing to Take Your Business Across Borders